 This is when the audience listens to translation spoken by an interpreter through a wireless headset system.
 The interpreter typically sits in another room or in a special booth to reduce distraction.

 Cost: Varies depending on number of listeners and equipment + optional love gift for volunteers.
-See possible equipment options below (note: some links below are affiliate links).
 Equipment quality, the number of available channels, and number of headsets included vary depending on the item.
 Be sure to read the item descriptions.

 What you need: A bilingual volunteer, headset system OR spf.io with audio livestreaming, a separate audio line, a quiet enclosed space for the interpreter.

-Our software spf.io enables you to take advantage of prepared content and scale translation to everyone that needs it in the format that they enjoy: written text or audio.
+Our software spf.io enables you to take advantage of prepared content and scale translation to everyone who needs it in the format they enjoy: written text or audio.

 Cost: Depends on usage in minutes and simultaneous connections.
 Request a quote.

-What you need: Laptop, internet, and microphone audio connected to laptop, volunteer
+What you need: Laptop, internet, and microphone audio connected to a laptop, volunteer

 Pros: It creates a smooth experience for the speaker and audience.
-Everyone that needs translation gets it on their personal devices or on public displays.
-Live translation is easily distributed to people in real time.
-You can save money by re-using translations of liturgical content that is repeated week over week.
+Everyone who needs translation gets it on their personal devices or public displays.
+Live translation is easily distributed to people in real time via captions or audio spoken by a remote interpreter.
+You can save money by re-using translations of liturgical content that are repeated week over week.

 When would I want to use spf.io over these other options?